 Switching to ALPROLIX resolved 100% of patients' target joints in clinical studies.

-ALPROLIX is the only extended half-life Factor IX therapy that has been chosen by over 1,100 people in the US, § and proven over 4 years of real-world experience.
+ALPROLIX is the only extended half-life Factor IX therapy chosen by over 1,100 people in the US, § and proven over 4 years of real-world experience.

-The recommended starting regimen is every 7 days at 50 IU/kg or 10 days at 100 IU/kg with the potential to extend to 14 days based on your response.
+The recommended adult and adolescent starting regimen is every 7 or 10 days with the potential to extend to 14 days based on your response.‖

-The recommended starting prophylaxis regimens are either 50 IU/kg once weekly, or 100 IU/kg once every 10 days.
+‖The recommended starting prophylaxis regimens are either 50 IU/kg once weekly, or 100 IU/kg once every 10 days.
 In children under 12 years of age, start at 60 IU/kg once weekly.
-Dosing regimen can be adjusted based on individual response.
+Dosing regimen can be adjusted based on your individual response.